Stata

-Stata is a complete and integrated software that meets all your data science needs: powerful statistical analyses, customizable visualizations, easy data manipulation, and automated reproducible reporting, all in one complete package.
+Stata is a complete and integrated statistical software package designed to meet all your data science needs: advanced statistics, customizable visualizations, efficient data management, and automated, reproducible reporting.

 5 good reasons to use this software